JJWallis/sunnyside-agency/README.md

 ### Continued development

-I would like to

-Grid layout - more use cases than overall site + more practice with full site layout
+I would like to continue using grid to create full-page layouts, as well as experimenting with other situations where currently I might not think to use it.

 ### Useful resources